icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 > Because interest in this problem is fixed on a definition of flight circumstances that provide local surface temperatures of 32°F, the terms Ts, L, and es are constants.
-Hardy observed (reference 1) that for the range of temperatures near 32 0 F the ratio of the evaporation coefficient ke to the heat-transfer coefficient kh was very nearly 1.
+Hardy observed (reference 1) that for the range of temperatures near 32°F the ratio of the evaporation coefficient ke to the heat-transfer coefficient kh was very nearly 1.
 A solution of equation (1) can be obtained for any one of the four variables (el, pl, Ml, and Tl) provided the other three are known.